SAP Fiori for SAP S/4HANA – New Rapid Content Activation on S/4HANA 2020, 1909, 1809 & 1709 – Part 4 – Customize &

 You can export your ICF node activations and import them into your new system.
 Use the standard program RS_ICF_SERV_ADMIN_TASKS to do this.

-NOTE: If you aren’t able to use Fiori rapid content activation because you are in Hub mode, you can also transport your OData Service Activations by using the standard task list SAP_GATEWAY_ACTIVATE_ODATA_SERV.
+NOTE: Alternatively you can also transport specific OData Service Activations by using the standard task list SAP_GATEWAY_ACTIVATE_ODATA_SERV.
 Just check you have this SAP Note applied in your system to provide the transport capability: SAP Note 2630153 – Fiori Setup: Enhance OData service activation task list

 Where to get help